How to Write a Letter of Interest (38 Samples and Examples)

 How do you introduce yourself in a letter of interest?

-Mention your name, your education, your skills, and also your employment background.
+Mention your name, your education, your skills, and your employment background.

-What should be included in a letter of interest?
+What should be included in the letter of interest?

 How do you end a letter of interest?